Tier 2 Skilled Worker Visa

 - apply for a second job until you’ve started working for your sponsor

-If you want to work for a different employer then they must provide you with a valid Certificate of Sponsorship you must apply for a new Tier 2 Skilled Worker visa from within the UK.
+If you want to work for a different employer then they must provide you with a valid Certificate of Sponsorship and you must apply for a new Skilled Worker visa from within the UK.
 Your Dependants do not have to apply while they hold valid Dependant Visas.

 Do I Have To Apply From Outside The UK?

 You can usually apply from within the UK if you are here with a visa that was granted for more than six months.
 There are exceptions to this and you cannot switch within the UK from a visitor visa status.
 If you hold a Tier 4 Student Visa then you should ideally have successfully completed your studies or be within 3 months of completing your course.

-ILR for Tier 2 Migrants – Indefinite Leave to Remain
+ILR for Skilled Worker Visa holders – Indefinite Leave to Remain

-When you have completed 5 years working in the UK within the Tier 2 General and Skilled Worker visa category you should be able to qualify for Indefinite Leave to Remain.
+When you have completed 5 years working in the UK within the Skilled Worker Visa category you should be able to qualify for Indefinite Leave to Remain.
 This will require you to meet a Residence Requirement (usually no more than 180 days outside the UK during any continuous 12-month period during the 5-year qualifying period).

 Your family members will also qualify once they have been in the UK for 5 years with you.
-If you qualify for ILR before your dependants then they can extend as Tier 2 Dependants (PBS Dependants) until such time as they reach the 5-year residency period required for Settlement.
+If you qualify for ILR before your dependants then they can extend as PBS Dependants until such time as they reach the 5-year residency period required for Settlement.